-On December 14, 2007, the Acquisition and Restoration Council voted to add the Crossbar/Al Bar Ranch to the A list of the Florida Forever projects.
+On December 14, 2007, the Acquisition and Restoration Council (ARC) voted to add the Crossbar/Al Bar Ranch to the A list of the Florida Forever projects.
 The property is proposed to be a fee-simple acquisition.
-The Southwest Florida Water Management District would focus on the Crossbar portion of the acquisition and the Division of State Lands would focus on the Al Bar portion of the acquisition (both in partnership with Pasco County and others).
+The Southwest Florida Water Management District (SWFWMD) would focus on the Crossbar portion of the acquisition and the Department of Environmental Protection's Division of State Lands would focus on the Al Bar portion of the acquisition (both in partnership with Pasco County and others).
 In 2007, the project had an estimated tax assessed value of \$3,730,476.

-On December 9, 2011, the Acquisition and Restoration Council placed this project in the Partnerships and Regional Incentives category.
+On December 9, 2011, ARC placed this project in the Partnerships and Regional Incentives category.